Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RDL\_10\_4 - Cross-agent reasoning context leakage.
 When Agent A's reasoning trace is input to Agent B's reasoning process, all context that A considered (including sensitive data) flows to B. If B's reasoning is then logged or stored, the original sensitive context gets replicated across systems.
+Multi-agent distinction: Single agents process their own sensitive contexts; multi-agent systems where reasoning becomes input to other agents propagate sensitive context across agent boundaries.~\cite{ar2505_12442, ar2505_23643, ar2504_20984, ar2510_25595, ar2508_07667}.